Aleppo fight a journey into unknown for rural rebels

 "Wait, are we in the right place?" one rebel asked.
 "Weren't we supposed to turn at a mosque?
 Where's that mosque?
 Have we passed it?"

-A few minutes passed as the men circled around, peeking behind buildings into alleyways to see if they recognised them, unsure where to go next.
+A few minutes passed as the men circled around, peeking behind buildings into alleyways to see if they recognized them, unsure where to go next.

 "I guess we're coming back as martyrs today," one fighter joked darkly to his friend, who chuckled nervously in front of a Reuters reporter and photographer accompanying the fighters.